Battle of al-Qadisiyyah: Rashidun preparations

 Qadisiyyah was a small town on the west bank of the river Ateeq, a branch of the Euphrates.
 Al-Hira, the ancient capital of Lakhmid Dynasty, was about thirty miles west.
 According to present-day geography, it is situated in the southwest of al-Hillah and Kufah in Iraq.
-The precise location of the battlefield has been determined by archeologists at the University of Dunham in England and the University of Al-Qadisiyah in Iraq, utilizing American declassified spy satellite imagery and historical texts describing the Darb Zubaydah (DZ), a Hajj pilgrimage road.
+The precise location of the battlefield has been determined by archeologists at the University of Durham in England and the University of Al-Qadisiyah in Iraq, utilizing American declassified spy satellite imagery and historical texts describing the Darb Zubaydah (DZ), a Hajj pilgrimage road.

 Troop strength and deployment

 Modern estimates suggest that the size of the Sasanian forces was about 30,000 strong and that of the Muslims was around 30,000 strong after being reinforced by the Syrian contingent on the second day of the battle.
 These figures come from studying the logistical capabilities of the combatants, the sustainability of their respective bases of operations, and the overall manpower constraints affecting the Sasanians and Muslims.
 Most scholars, however, agree that the Sasanian army and their allies outnumbered the Muslims by a sizable margin.